The input interface allows you to check and control input events. The Input class can be seen below:

 3. getActions

 The getKey function takes a key code for which to return an event type.
-Key codes can be found under the Keys namespace(or as Keys_ enum members in the C API) and represent the keys on a standard full width QWERTY keyboard, custom keyboard layouts do not change the location of the keys.
+Key codes are represented as Keys_ enum members and feature the keys on a standard full width QWERTY keyboard.
+Custom keyboard layouts do not change the location of the keys.
 A will always be QWERTY A.

 The function returns an integer, which you can check to find what the event type for the current key is.
 There are currently 3 events: